 - 1. When entering campus from Keating Drive, continue to follow the road around the entire campus.
 Drop off and pick up take place adjacent to Krempa Gymnasium.
 The first car is to drive into the pull off lane.
 Additional cars will line up behind the first car in single file.
 The car line will wrap through the lower parking lot of the church.
 (Do not drive through the upper parking lot which is reserved for those who are attending Mass and Adoration.)
 Please do not block any through streets or driveways. - 2.
-Students are not to exit cars until 7:55am and a SHA staff member is on hand to receive them. - 3.
-Before exiting the vehicle, each child must demonstrate that they have received a green shield from the I'mHealthyToday website.
-Students will not be admitted into the building without one. - 4.
-Parents who have not completed the questionnaire on the I'mHealthyToday website will be asked to pull into the right lane of the drop-off area and complete the questionnaire. - 5.
-To ensure social distance and avoid congestion, students will enter the school through the entrance assigned to their grade only, and immediately proceed to the classroom.
-Staff will be available to supervise and assist students. - 6.
+Students are not to exit cars until 8:00am and a SHA staff member is on hand to receive them. - 3.
+A staff member will direct cars as they exit the drop off line - 3.
 When exiting the traffic circle in front of the school, turn left onto Keating Drive to exit the property safely.